CIEE-Living-Data-Project/predicting_species_abundance/Revision 1 ecography/output/figures/_README.md

 **Updated by:** GLL

-This directory contains the prelim and final figures used in our manuscript
+This directory contains the final figures and tables used in our manuscript that are a direct output of our scripts (thus it does not contain figures 1 and 2).